Atoms Crossword Puzzle Online

 The concept of atoms dates back to ancient Greek philosophers like Democritus, who first proposed that matter was composed of indivisible units called “atomos.”
 However, it wasn’t until the 19th and 20th centuries that scientists like John Dalton, J.J.
 Thomson, Ernest Rutherford, and Niels Bohr developed modern atomic theory through experiments and discoveries.

-Dalton’s atomic theory laid the groundwork by suggesting that atoms are indivisible and that each element consists of identical atoms.
+Dalton’s atomic theory laid the groundwork by suggesting that atoms are indivisible, and that each element consists of identical atoms.
 Thomson discovered the electron, revealing that atoms were not indivisible.
 Rutherford’s gold foil experiment showed that atoms have a dense nucleus, and Bohr introduced the idea of quantized electron shells.

 Today, the understanding of atoms has evolved with the development of quantum mechanics, providing a more comprehensive view of atomic structure and behavior.
 This deeper understanding allows scientists to manipulate atomic interactions, leading to advancements in technology, medicine, and materials science.